 We drove to Marina South Pier.
 The ferries to Lazarus Island (via St John’s Island) depart from Marina South Pier a few times daily.
 Depending on the ferry company, you can island hop between St. John Island, Lazarus Island, Kusu Island and Sisters’ Island.

-We took this opportunity to have a cup of kopi and buy some water and snacks from the shops that are located by the ticketing counters.
-It is important to know that there are NO shops on the islands so it is good to stock up with necessary provisions.
+We took this opportunity to have a cup of kopi and buy water and snacks from the shops that are located by the ticketing counters.
+It is important to know that there are NO shops on the islands, so it is good to stock up with necessary provisions.
 Also remember to carry a garbage bag so you can bring back the litter and dispose it responsibly.

 We bought tickets for the Marina South Ferries.
 I would have loved to check out the Sisters' Island but unfortunately, it was closed for enhancement works.
-We went for the Island Hopping pass (St John's Lazarus & Kusu Island) with a family package plus two senior citizen tickets, the pricing of which worked out cheaper than the already reasonable adult and child ticket prices.
+We went for the Island-Hopping pass (St John's Lazarus & Kusu Island) with a family package plus two senior citizen tickets, the pricing of which worked out cheaper than the already reasonable adult and child ticket prices.
 You can check out deals on Klook as well (the tickets come bundled with redeemable snacks).
 Note that pets and bicycles will also be allowed onboard at no extra cost.

 The kids absolutely loved being on the open-air deck.
-Since both of them are quite barfy by nature due to terrible motion sickness, I was a bit worried about taking them in a boat but my concerns were unfounded.
+Since both of them are quite barfy by nature due to terrible motion sickness, I was a bit worried about taking them in a boat, but my concerns were unfounded.
 The trip to St John's Island took barely 30-minutes from Singapore and it was a smooth ride for the entire journey.
-It was a blazing hot summer's day but it was breezy and we loved gazing at the Lion City's iconic skyline.
+It was a blazing hot summer's day, but it was breezy and we loved gazing at the Lion City's iconic skyline.

 I find being surrounded by sprawling calypso blue sea very soothing.
 Don't you agree?